-Donors Capital Fund is a vehicle for rich conservative philanthropists and their organizations to distribute money to projects that match their ideology of low government regulation and “free markets.”
+Donors Capital Fund is used as a vehicle by conservative philanthropists and their organizations to distribute money to projects that advocate minimal government regulation and “free markets.”

 Between 2005 and 2012, DCF declared $349 million of income from donations into its funds.
 Yet data from Conservative Transparency, which tracks money flows between conservative groups, suggests that over the same time period only $2.75 million of the $349 million came from other non-profit groups and foundations that have to declare their funding.9“Donors Capital Fund,” Conservative Transparency.
 Archived July 23, 2015.

 Some $2.725 million of that came from the Knowledge and Progress Fund, staffed by members of the Koch family and a Koch company director.

 KPF have not made any donations to DCF since 2007, but have been a key funder of DT in recent years, over which time KPF has not donated to any other organizations.
 Virtually all of DCF’s income has come from unknown private entities.

 As DCF’s website states, “gifts funding sensitive or controversial issues” can be kept anonymous.